maurges/every-rust-gui-library/notes.md

 Well, I tried several options and it still doesn't redraw.
 Let's call Arkadii and see his opinion.

+Great news: in react there's same еботня with taking changes from input fields into your own state.
+This is the problem with modern development, we have to think up roundabout ways to extract data that the computer already knows, that your system already knows, but which is hidden from you by your framework.
+Well, that's what someone like JB would say, but really this pattern is everywhere, you can say this is the essence of math.

+So, the shitty thing here was passing state completely into child components, instead of projection.
+I did this because I want the state to be mutable, and I can't pass mutable projections.
+Or can I?
+The first approach is to wrap every member in rc-refcell and pass those as prop, and mutate them.
+Since I only need to update the component itself and not outer data, this works.
+The second approach is like with input fields: add a callback to child widget, and set my own state from the callback.
+This seems to be more general, but a lot worse in terms of performance, since I need to update every child it seems.
+Also both those approaches don't solve the redraw problem, it seems.
+If they do, it's a very brittle problem that you could break by accident.

 ## Dominator

 What a name.